 What lessons can London learn from international cities to maintain it’s position as a leading global centre of research and innovation?
 How can the London, Cambridge, Oxford triangle better work together to achieve the wider regional planning ambitions?
 What effect will Brexit have and what steps must be taken now to future-proof the sector and estate?

-Knowledge Capital is accompanied by a publication, an exhibition and showcase of London education, innovation and health projects and initiatives, as well a three-month programme of events, including debates, talks and visits which will launch in May 2018.
+Knowledge Capital is accompanied by a publication, an exhibition and showcase of London education, innovation and health projects and initiatives, as well a three-month programme of events, including debates, talks and visits which will launch on 4 May 2018.

 Support the Education & Health Programme Toggle

 Following NLA’s recent influential studies including London’s Towns, London: Design Capital and WRK / LDN our current Research Paper Knowledge Capital will again engage at a strategic level to help shape future approaches to London’s health, education and research sectors.

 The study forms a core part of NLA’s year-round Education & Health programme, bringing together key policy makers and organisations to discuss, debate and share best practice on supporting growth in London’s education and health sectors.